 If there’s only one tasty, unfamiliar treat to try while traveling in Southeast Asia, it’s mangosteen fruit.
 With delicate, milky white flesh that practically dissolves in your mouth, mangosteen fruit is highly regarded by people throughout Asia.
 Along with a unique taste, mangosteen has a host of reputed health benefits.

 Despite the name, mangosteen has nothing to do with regular mangoes.
-Mangosteens are perfectly round with a dark, purple rind that peels away to stain fingers and reveal delicate, flavorful fruit segments.
-Seeds are small enough to be eaten and aren’t a concern.
+Mangosteens are perfectly round with a dark, purple rind that peels away, staining your fingers, and reveals delicate, flavorful fruit segments.
+Seeds are small enough to be eaten without concern.

 Names for Mangosteen

 Mangosteen has many names but throughout Asia it is prized as the “queen of the fruits.”

 - The official name of the fruit is purple mangosteen (Garcinia mangostana).